vinaycharlie01/riskai/docs/HOW_IT_WORKS.md

 ## 🌟 What Does It Do?

 RiskLens AI is like a **security guard for blockchain wallets**.
-It checks if a wallet is safe or risky by analyzing all its transactions.
+It checks if a wallet is safe or risky by analyzing all its transactions using real blockchain data.

 ---